 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-If you’re grilling quick-cooking foods such as burgers, thin steaks, chops, fish, shrimp, or sliced vegetables directly over the flames, you can leave the grill open.
 For red meat, that means you won’t lose that pink, juicy center so many of us love.
-But when you grill thicker steaks, bone-in chicken, or whole roasts you’ll want the lid down, especially when you’re cooking with indirect heat.
-Try our archive of Grilling Recipes for a variety of techniques and the food to use for them.
+But when you grill thicker steaks, bone-in chicken, or whole roasts, you’ll want the lid down, especially when you’re cooking with indirect heat.

-Since fish cooks so quickly, you’ll leave the lid off for it too; this Grilled Fish Taco recipe can be adapted to any firm white fish like tilapia, cod, snapper, or mahi mahi.
-See an expert’s tips for the best fish to grill.
+Since fish cooks so quickly, you’ll leave the lid off for it too.
+This recipe can be adapted to any firm white fish like tilapia, cod, snapper, or mahi mahi.

 Unlike some vegetables, you’ll cover the grill when you cook this corn.
-Wrapped in husks, they’re essentially being steamed, and somewhat smoked while they cook for about 35 minutes — a relatively long time in the grilled vegetable world.
-Get our Grilled Corn with Cayenne, Lime, and Cotija recipe.
+Since the cobs are wrapped in their husks, they’re essentially steamed (and somewhat smoked) while they cook for about 35 minutes — a relatively long time in the world of grilled veg.